-The 2 Lines can be in different configurations, in which they can have can different effects in relation to each other.
+The 2 Lines can be in different configurations, in which they have different effects on each other.

 The 4 possible Line Selections are:

-- 1st selection: [Line 1] = you hear only the sound of Line 1
+- [Line 1] = you hear only the sound of Line 1

-- 2nd selection: [Line 2] = you hear only the sound of Line 2
+- [Line 2] = you hear only the sound of Line 2

-- 3rd selection: [Line 1 + 2'] = Line 1 and a detuned version of Line 2 can affect each other
+- [Line 1 + 2'] = Line 1 and a detuned version of Line 2 can sound or can affect each other

-- 4th selection: [Line 1 + 1'] = Line 1 and a detuned version of the same Line can affect each other
+- [Line 1 + 1'] = Line 1 and a detuned version of the same Line can sound or can affect each other

 Detune and the 3 Modulation options